Meet The Team

 My name is Hanna Hawley-Gomez and I am the part time therapist here at the Sexual Trauma and Abuse CARE Center.
 I am incredibly passionate about sexual violence advocacy and have been working in this field for over 10 years.
 I hope to bring comfort and strength to those suffering from sexual violence.

-Prevention Education Specialist
+Education Specialist

 Zach Newby

-Zach Newby is excited to take on the role of Prevention Education Specialist here at STA CARE Center.
+Zach Newby is excited to take on the role of Education Specialist here at STA CARE Center.
 They will be doing all things related to prevention education in Douglas County, Franklin County and Jefferson County.
 Their aim is to provide education, facilitate opportunities and support folks that are experiencing harm or addressing sexual violence in their communities through an intersectional and primary prevention lens.
 They are the current chair of the LiveWell Sexual Violence Prevention Workgroup.
 Zach made their way to the CARE Center after working in health education and restorative justice at the University of Kansas.
 They got their associate's degree in emergency medical services from Northern Virginia Community College and their bachelors in Community Health at the University of Kansas.